-Make cancer care fair for everyone
+Make cancer care fair

-Right now, too many people are hit harder by their cancer diagnosis or left behind by services because of who they are or where they live.
-The differences between the very best and very worst care are unacceptable.
-We must reduce these gaps so everyone gets the best.
+Right now, too many people are hit harder by their cancer diagnoses because of who they are.
+This is unacceptable - we must change this, so that nobody gets left behind.

 Offer more personal support

 Lots of people with cancer have other needs or health problems too.
 Arthritis, anxiety, hearing loss, diabetes and many other conditions make a difference to how cancer impacts them and the help they need.
 The NHS isn't joined up enough to offer more personalised care, so we must go further to get to know each person with cancer and get the right care for them.